-GRADUATE PROGRAM IN PUBLIC HEALTH
+PROGRAM IN PUBLIC HEALTH

-Thank you for your interest in the Graduate Program in Public Health at Stony Brook Medicine.
+Thank you for your interest in the Program in Public Health (PPH) at Stony Brook Medicine.
 We are committed to ensuring that the educational experience of our students is intellectually challenging and provides the skills needed to become a leader in public health.
 We are very proud that the Program is accredited by the Council on Education for Public Health (CEPH), the only accrediting body for public health programs and schools in the United States.
+CEPH is recognized by the U.S. Department of Education, to accredit and assure that the school or program has met accepted standards established by and with the public health profession.
+PPH is one of 160 CEPH accredited schools (52) and programs (108) to date.
+In addition, the PPH is a founding member of the Association of Schools and Programs of Public Health (ASPPH).
+The ASPPH is the voice of accredited public health education.
+We are proud that Stony Brook Medicine's PPH is among the founding program members (as of August 2013) of ASPPH.

-The Graduate Program in Public Health is located in the Stony Brook University Health Sciences Center, the only academic health center on Long Island.
+The Program in Public Health is located in the Stony Brook University Health Sciences Center, the only academic health center on Long Island.
 The Health Sciences Center includes the Schools of Medicine, Nursing, Dental Medicine, Social Welfare, and Health Technology and Management, in addition to the Stony Brook University Hospital.
 Together, they generate collaborative research and practice-based innovations that have contributed to an improved quality of life for many individuals and communities.
 Stony Brook Medicine is also a partner in scientific research with the Brookhaven National Laboratory.

 A unique feature of Stony Brook Medicine is its emphasis on multidisciplinary education and research combined with community service.
-The Graduate Program in Public Health shares this emphasis.
+The Program in Public Health shares this emphasis.
 The Program's educational, service, and research initiatives emphasize an ecological understanding of health promotion and disease prevention.
 In keeping with this orientation, our Program draws its faculty from many disciplines representing the clinical, social, and behavioral sciences, as well as the humanities.
 We believe our graduates have the skills to design, implement, and evaluate programs for public health improvements that are evidence-based and to translate research into beneficial programs and policies.

-The Graduate Program in Public Health offers a stimulating learning environment for full- and part-time students who are inquisitive and passionate about making a difference in public health.
+The Program in Public Health offers a stimulating learning environment for full- and part-time students who are inquisitive and passionate about making a difference in public health.
 We seek applicants to the MPH program who are academically competitive and likely to be successful in a rigorous and professional graduate program.